 The research challenges we address in HAMS pertain to effective detection and monitoring in challenging settings.
 Some of these challenges arises because HAMS is retrofitted onto legacy vehicles, and so it must contend with variation in vehicle configuration, driver seating, and even the smartphone mounting.
 Other challenges arise because of our goal to be broadly applicable, including in regions where we cannot count on well-marked, fixed-width lanes, for instance, to perform vehicle ranging.
 We also address the challenge of efficient operation on a smartphone with modest resources, for instance, by combining accurate deep learning models with less expensive traditional computer vision techniques.

 As part of the project, we have also explored several use cases for HAMS.
 One of the earliest we prototyped was a fleet management dashboard, which allowed a supervisor to view safety-related incidents of interest offline.
 We have also piloted HAMS in the context of driver training, in collaboration with the Institute of Driving and Traffic Research (IDTR), run by Maruti-Suzuki, the largest passenger car manufacturer in India.

-More recently, we have been working with the Transport Department, Government of Uttarakhand and IDTR on using HAMS to automate the driver license test at the Regional Transport Office, Dehradun.
+More recently, we have been working with several State Transport Departments on using HAMS to automate the driver license test.
+See Automated License Testing for more details.